capcodigital/interview-tests/README.md

 ## Instructions

-Please select the level (Associate or Consultant) you are applying for and choose a preferred language to complete the assessment with.
+Please select the level (Associate or Consultant) you are applying for and choose a preferred programming language to complete the assessment with.

 ## Questions